telerik/kendo-ui-core/docs/controls/data-management/grid/walkthrough.md

 If you decide to use server paging, be prepared to handle the requests to the server, and respond appropriately.
 The data source will send the following default parameters to the server when `serverPaging` is enabled:

-* `top` - the number of records to send back in the response.
+* `top`&mdash;The number of records to send back in the response.
-* `skip` - the number of records to skip from the start of the dataset.
+* `skip`&mdash;The number of records to skip from the start of the dataset.

-For instance, if you want to show page 3 out of a 60-record dataset split into 10 records per page, the grid would send `skip: 20`, `top: 10`.
+For example, if you want to show page 3 out of a 60-record dataset split into 10 records per page, the Grid would send `skip: 20`, `top: 10`.

-In general, Kendo UI Grid is platform-agnostic, which means that it works with HTTP requests sending and receiving JSON payload.For instance, if you want to bind the widget to a specific data subset (only to а particular page), instruct the DataSource to use [`serverPaging`](/api/javascript/data/datasource#configuration-serverPaging).
-Thus, it will use the received data directly.
+In general, Kendo UI Grid is platform-agnostic, which means that it works with HTTP requests sending and receiving JSON payload.
+For example, if you want to bind the widget to a specific data subset (only to а particular page), instruct the dataSource to use [`serverPaging`](/api/javascript/data/datasource#configuration-serverPaging).
+In this way, it will use the received data directly.
 The same rule applies to the filtering, grouping, aggregation, and sorting operations.

 ### Grouping

 Setting the `groupable` option to `true` turns on the grouping functionality in the Grid.
 You can set this option either to `true`, or `false`.
 By default, it is set to `false`.

-Once grouping is enabled, a new area will be exposed in the header informing you to drop a column there so you can group the data in the Grid by that column.
+Once grouping is enabled, a new area in the header is exposed informing you to drop a column there so you can group the data in the Grid by that column.
 It is possible to group by multiple columns simply by dragging a second column onto the grouping header.

     $("#grid").kendoGrid({
          groupable: true